NYSE cancels some Prosperity Bancshares trades after sudden plunge

-Jan 9 (Reuters) - The New York Stock Exchange said on Friday that, in conjunction with other exchanges, it had decided to cancel all trades in Prosperity Bancshares Inc at $47.48 or below between 12.43 pm ET and $12.44 pm.
+(Reuters) - The New York Stock Exchange said on Friday that, in conjunction with other exchanges, it had decided to cancel all trades in Prosperity Bancshares Inc (PB.N) at $47.48 or below between 12.43 pm ET and $12.44 pm.

 The stock plummeted from $50.05 to $44.75 at that time.
 It was trading down 4 percent or $2.19 at $49.66 at 2.22 pm after opening the session at $51.79.